 Here's why!

-buying a house jacksonville nc•If you've financed your home purchase, your lender is going to do a double check of your credit before closing.
+•If you've financed your home purchase, your lender is going to do a double check of your credit before closing.
 You DO NOT want to make them redo anything, or make them mad!

 •If you're not financing your home purchase, and paying cash, the funds need to be verified before closing and any large transactions will look a little strange.